 Sunnyside, 3 West Sunnyside Lane, Irvington, NY 10533; 914-366-6900 weekdays, 914-591-8763 weekends.
 Washington Irving’s meticulously restored home is filled with the author’s possessions including his writing desk and books.
 Guides, costumed in formal dress of the period, explain how Irving designed house and grounds himself to reflect his romantic views of art, nature, and history.
 Originally a Dutch farmer’s house, it is now a property of the non-profit Historic Hudson Valley and open for tours.
 Seasonal events are also offered.
 Located on West Sunnyside Lane, off Route 9 (South Broadway).

 2019 season: May 1 to November 10, Wednesday – Sunday (plus Memorial Day and Labor Day).

-Parking: visitors lot.
+Parking: Visitor lot.
+Directions